projectshft/project-reddit/README.md

 - Write and submit a post, which then appears in the forum section above the input fields.
 - Open a collapsible comment section for each post and leave a comment if you choose.
 - Delete posts and comments.
+- Edit posts after they have been posted.

 ## How to Use